Do you think about comedy?

-- Credits Gag: "In Another Size" is credited to "Waite Gaines with Patricia Earwood", the former a parody of Garth Brooks' alter ego Chris Gaines and Garth's longtime wife Trisha Yearwood.
-His ex-wife, Kim Winters, takes Trisha's part.
+- "In Another Size" is credited to "Waite Gaines with Patricia Earwood", the former a parody of Garth Brooks' alter ego Chris Gaines and Garth's longtime wife Trisha Yearwood.
+Judd's ex-wife, Kim Winters, takes Trisha's part.

 - Don't Try This at Home: Spoken at the beginning of "Every Light in the House Is Blown".

-- His first release, "Indian In-Laws", doesn't match the source material ("Indian Outlaw" by Tim McGraw) as closely as his later parodies do.
-The opening riff is played differently; the instruments are far sparser; the verse structure doesn't match up; the solos are omitted; there's a Truck Driver's Gear Change not present in the original; and the "Lament of the Cherokee Reservation Indian" quote at the end of the original is missing.
+- His first release, "Indian In-Laws", doesn't match the source material ("Indian Outlaw" by Tim McGraw) as closely as his later parodies do, with several distinct musical variations from the latter (most of the solos are changed or skipped, the verse structure is different, there's a Truck Driver's Gear Change not present in the original, and the ending is omitted entirely).
 Also, the B-side is a rap version of John Anderson's "Swingin'", something that he never did again.

 - His first two albums had parodies of songs that were several years older than their release date.
 The first had parodies of "Hotel California" by Eagles (1977) and "We Are the World" by USA for Africa (1985), which also rank among his only non-country parodies; the second had parodies of "Jackson" by Johnny Cash and June Carter Cash (1963), "Cadillac Style" by Sammy Kershaw (1991), "The Devil Went Down to Georgia" by the Charlie Daniels Band (1979), and "Grandma Got Run Over by a Reindeer" by Elmo & Patsy (1978).
 By 1998's Did I Shave My Back for This?, his parodies were mostly within a year of the original song's release (although even that album had a parody of Joe Diffie's 1994 hit "Third Rock from the Sun").

-- The albums from Juddmental backward also stand out for their use of then-wife Kim Winters on female vocals, most prominently when he parodied a male-female duet.
-Winters had somewhat of a Stylistic Suck nature to her much like Judd himself, but later songs requiring female vocals had more traditional sounding ones.
+- The albums from Juddmental backward also stand out for their use of Kim Winters on female vocals, most prominently when he parodied a male-female duet.
+Winters had somewhat of a Stylistic Suck nature to her voice much like Judd himself, but later songs requiring female vocals had more normal sounding ones.